Garbaz/rpnfl/ideas.md

 -> First class namespaces (really should call these modules or something more descriptive) = records

+**Wait a second:**

+Or aren't records/tuples simply anonymous constructors?!

+And isn't a "namespace" (i.e. really a module) also just a record, i.e. a constructor.

+Can we unify all these things into one neat syntax?

 ## Big Syntax Shuffle

-We prefix a named argument tag with `'`, and that `'` remains part of the name, separating their namespace from the namespace of ordinary variables:
+We prefix a (named argument) tag with `'`, and that `'` remains part of the name, separating their namespace from the namespace of variables:

 ```
 \Int'x , Int'y -> Int : func